How America is distracting itself online: Christmas videos, a celebrity puppy, hexagons and more

 Very, very wrong.

-In fact, so many people are still listening to the song that, on Election Night Eve, its music video became the most watched clip in YouTube history, with more than 7.06 billion views, narrowing out Luis Fonsi and Daddy Yankee’s “Despacito,” which has 7.04 billion.
+So many people are still listening to the song that, on election night eve, its music video became the most watched clip in YouTube history, with more than 7.06 billion views, narrowing out Luis Fonsi and Daddy Yankee’s “Despacito,” which has 7.04 billion.

 Some of those are parents keeping their kids occupied, and surely a few Nationals fans are tossing it on to bathe in nostalgia and ignore everything else happening in D.C.